AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

 ![](images/reports-demo.png){width="800" align="left"}

-As shown above there are four types of reports that can be accessed through the **Reports** panel.
-Each of the reports are discussed in detail along with their accessibility and features below.
+The Reports panel provides access to four different types of reports.
+Each report, along with its accessibility and features, is discussed in detail below.

 ## Topic List report